hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 * Showcasing: Peer and Self Assessment
 * Assess and Discuss
 * Entry and Exit Tickets
-* Video & Audio Self Explanation and Reflection
+* Video & Audio Self Explanation and Reflection using Seesaw
 * Artifact-based Interviews